wlchs/ComparAI_FE/README.md

 - [Prod link](http://comparai-195810.appspot.com/).

 This version of the app has more advanced features:
-- Removed unusable filter button (now it only shows the current category)
+- Removed unusable filter button (now it only shows the current category), there were too many categories shown, impossible to search, use categories view instead!
+- Notification for every user interaction (login, register, upload, sync, loadHD, delete and filter)